 CMA Exam Hacks

-When it comes to actually taking the CMA exam, you will be required to take and pass both Part One and Two.
-Each part of the exam is comprised of a multiple choice question (MCQ) and an essay section.
+When it comes to actually taking the CMA exam, you will be required to take and pass both Part One and Part Two.
+Each part of the exam consists of a multiple-choice question (MCQ) and an essay section.
 In order to move onto the essay portion of the exam, you must get at least 50% of the MCQs correct.

-By familiarizing yourself with the exam format and understanding how each section of it is graded can greatly improve your odds of passing.
+By familiarizing yourself with the exam format and understanding how each section of it is graded, you can greatly improve your odds of passing.

 Below I’m dissecting the MCQ and essay sections to help you gain a better understanding of what’s to come.